 BHX had recently added 13 new airlines and boasts 440 direct or one-stop flights, served by 50 airline.
 Its passener count between Sept.
 2015 & August 2016 was 11M!

-With one extended runway - and an estimated 10 million passengers annually, Birmingham Airport is served by national, international, regular and low-cost airlines, offering direct and connecting flights to all points of the globe, as well as by seasonal scheduled and chartered flights.
+With one extended runway - and 11.6M passengers in 2016, Birmingham Airport is served by national, international, regular and low-cost airlines, offering direct and connecting flights to all points of the globe, as well as by seasonal scheduled and chartered flights.